-Rates of population growth for each GEC Model region are based on the medium-fertility variant projections contained in the United Nations Population Division report (UN DESA, 2022).
-In the 2023 GEC modelling cycle, population rises from slightly less than 8 billion in 2022 to around 9.7 billion in 2050.
-Population growth slows over the projection period, in line with past trends: from 1.2% per year in 2000-2022 to 0.9% in 2022-2030, due in large part to falling global fertility rates as average incomes rise.
+Rates of population growth for each GEC Model region are based on the medium-fertility variant projections contained in the United Nations Population Division report from 2022 (UN DESA, 2022).
+By the time of the publication of this year's report by the UN (July 2024) the GEC modelling cycle was already advanced, therefore the latest timeseries could not be incorporated as driver inputs.
+In the 2024 GEC modelling cycle, population rises from slightly over 8 billion in 2023 to around 9.7 billion in 2050.
+Population growth slows over the projection period, in line with past trends: from 1.2% per year in 2000-2023 to 0.9% in 2023-2030, due in large part to falling global fertility rates as average incomes rise.

-Around three-fifths of the increase in the global population to 2050 is in Africa, underlining the importance of this continent to the achievement of the world's sustainable development goals.
-Around a further quarter is in the Asia Pacific region, where India alone accounts for almost 15% of the growth and becomes the world's most populous country in the near term as China's population growth stalls and reverses.
+Around three-fifths of the increase in the global population to 2050 is in Africa, underlining the importance of the African continent to the achievement of the world's Sustainable Development Goals.
+Around one-quarter more is in the Asia Pacific region, where India alone accounts for almost 15% of the growth, having become the world's most populous country in 2023, as China's population growth stalled and started to decline.

-Estimates of the rural/urban split for each GEC Model region have been taken from UN DESA (2018).
-This database provides the percentage of population residing in urban areas by country with annual granularity over the projection horizon.
-By combining this data with the UN population projections an estimate of the rural/urban split may be calculated.
-In 2022, about 57% of the world population is estimated to be living in urban areas.
+Estimates of the rural/urban split for each GEC Model region have been taken from (UN DESA, 2018).
+This database provides the percentage of population residing in urban areas by country by year over the projection horizon.
+By combining this data with the UN population projections, an estimate of the rural/urban split can be calculated.
+In 2023, about 57% of the world population is estimated to be living in urban areas.
 This is expected to rise to 68% by 2050.